walles/riff/README.md

 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - Get ourselves some kind of benchmark suite / example(s)
+- Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.
+  How should we visualize the reformatting of the No-newline-at-eof code?
+- Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
+Think of a constant array getting one or more extra members.
+- Do `git show -b 77c8f77` and think about what rule we should use to highlight the leading spaces of the `+ refined` and `+ page` lines at the end of the file.